Environment and biodiversity

 We recognise our activities have an environmental footprint and we seek to avoid or minimise adverse environmental impacts to the natural environment in the regions we operate.

 Understanding the nature of the environments in which we operate informs our planning and decision-making.
-An adaptive approach to certain activities such as produced water discharges, allow us to constantly respond to changing operational and environmental conditions so our impacts remain acceptable and as low as reasonably practicable.
+An adaptive approach to certain activities such as produced water discharges, allow us to constantly respond to changing operational and environmental conditions so our impacts remain acceptable per our risk framework and as low as reasonably practicable.

 With increasing awareness of the impact of business activities on biodiversity, we have engaged further with peers and industry bodies to understand leading approaches to reinforce our biodiversity and broader environmental management.

-We do this by adopting a risk based approach that allows us to address the environmental impacts and risks associated with our activities in a consistent way.
-It allows us to focus our effort and resources on the most significant risks associated with our activities no matter where we operate or what a regulatory regime may require.
+We do this by adopting a risk based approach that allows us to address the environmental impacts and risks associated with our activities in a consistent manner.
+It allows us to focus our effort and resources on the most significant risks associated with our activities no matter where we operate.

 Our environmental risk management methodology has been informed by the International Standard ISO 31000 for risk management.
 This provides a framework to demonstrate that the risks and impacts are continually identified, reduced to a level that is considered as low as reasonably practicable and assessed such that impacts of an activity are at a level we consider to be acceptable.
-This approach means we identify potential ways to eliminate or avoid an impact before we consider ways of reducing or minimising it.
-The management measures include at a minimum those that are considered good international industry practice.
+This approach means we can identify potential ways to eliminate or avoid an impact before we consider ways of reducing or minimising it.

-We regularly reassess environmental impacts and risks of operations across our portfolio at the activity level.
-This is to ensure emerging scientific understanding and best practices are captured in these assessments, ultimately resulting in improved environmental outcomes.
+We regularly reassess environmental impacts and risks of operations across our portfolio, at the activity level.
+This provides the opportunity to incorporate new scientific knowledge and improved environmental impact assessment processes and management approaches with the aim of improving environmental outcomes.

 To support the risk assessment process and Woodside’s determination of acceptability, our health, safety and environment risk management procedures include the use of a decision support framework based on principles set out in the Guidance on Risk Related Decision Making (Oil and Gas UK 2014).
-This is to confirm activities do not pose an unacceptable environmental risk.
+This is to confirm activities do not pose an unacceptable environmental risk per our risk framework.
 In addition, appropriate focus is placed on activities where the impact or risk is anticipated to be acceptable and demonstrated to be as low as reasonably practicable.
-The appropriate effort is also applied to the management of risks and impacts based on the uncertainty of the risk, the complexity and risk rating.

 Strong external partnerships with government and non-government organisations to collect and analyse environmental knowledge, underpins our approach to avoiding or minimising our environmental impacts.
 A key focus of the risk-based process undertaken for environmental impacts is defined under the relevant environmental legislation.
 This includes consideration of the key values of the environment, such as protected areas, threatened and migratory species, and a component of robust impact assessment is to evaluate activities against the relevant management plans for habitats and species.